Home / Uncategorized / Holidays in Philly: A Master Guide

 1300 Market St.

-Note that the light show is only every two hours (10 am—8 pm), so you may want to plan your day around which show you are making.
+Note that there are 5 light shows a day, beginning at 10:30 am, followed by shows at 12 pm, 2 pm, 4 pm, and 6 pm, so you may want to plan your day around which show you are making.
 And because of the infrequency, the Grand Court gets very crowded, so come early to get a good spot.

 As you leave Macy’s, be sure to check out their holiday window displays on the Market Street side!